gounselor/Teensy11/Readme.md

     - Attach rk0 again:
       rk 0 r.rk0
     - Type "boot", at the @ prompt, type "rkunix".
 This should give you a login: prompt.
+      It's important to use "rkunix" here, the other kernels do not work.

-    - If you have a boot prompt, and are able to login, type sync 3 times, and go back to the emulator.
+    - If you have a boot prompt, and are able to login, type 'sync' 3 times, and go back to the emulator.
 Make a backup of your disk now, to save your work so far:

       $ cp r.rk0 r.bak